daherb/mulle-spatial/grammar/SpatialAbs.lagda.md

 for each number, the succesor (`s`) is also a number.
 We need this type later to place objects and check if a position is valid for a certain spatial relationship.

-To avoid some tedious typing, we can define a few number constants for the numbers from 1 to 5.

 To place object we use a grid with x and y directions, ranging from 0 to a maximum for each direction.
-For each of these maxima we also define a name.

 The grid has the following shape:

 ```verbatim
 -------------------------------